Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ####`maxInDeck`

 Determines an arbitrary maximum of how many of one card can be chosen into a deck.
-It overrides the mod's default `maxInDeck` property (usually 3).
+It overrides the mod's default `maxCardsPerType` property (usually 3).
 Syntax: `maxInDeck n`

 _Note: See the_ `maxCardsPerType` _property of the_ `players` _config method in the mod's_ `Game.groovy` _file to see or change the default value._